j-hagedorn/journals_of/content/journal/2020-05-31-notebook-firenze-2018-red.md

 ...but immersed in perspective, it is a harmony, a symmetry unfolding into presence.

-Symmetry is beautiful, because it floats amid annhilation, if the edges of a thing are its annhilation,
+Symmetry is beautiful, because it floats amid annihilation, if the edges of a thing are its annihilation,

 cf. Life's symmetry: